Efficient Isomorphism for $S_d$-graphs and $T$-graphs: -graphs and -graphs

 We actually have an easy observation:

-\begin{prop}[alternative to \cite{isoChordalGIComp}] The isomorphism problem of proper $S_d$-graphs (and hence of all $S_d$-graphs) with $d$ on the input is GI-complete. \end{prop} \begin{proof} Let $G_1$ and $G_2$ be arbitrary two graphs of the same size.
+\begin{prop}[originally proved in \cite{isoChordalGIComp}] The isomorphism problem of proper $S_d$-graphs (and hence of all $S_d$-graphs) with $d$ on the input is GI-complete. \end{prop} \begin{proof} Let $G_1$ and $G_2$ be two arbitrary graphs on the same number of at least $4$ vertices.
 We construct~$G_i'$, $i=1,2$, as follows: subdivide every edge with a new vertex, and then make a clique on the original vertex set $V(G_i)$.
-Then, $G_1\simeq G_2$ if and only if $G_1'\simeq G_2'$.
+Then, $G_1\simeq G_2$ if and only if $G_1'\simeq G_2'$; this is easy since any isomorphism of $G_1'$ and $G_2'$ must map $V(G_1)$ to $V(G_2)$ due to vertex degrees.
 Since each $G_i'$ is an $S_d$-graph for $d=|E(G_i)|$, with the central clique on $V(G_i)$, solving their isomorphism would solve also the isomorphism of $G_1$ and $G_2$.
 Furthermore, $G_i'$ is a proper $S_{d'}$-graph for $d'=|E(G_i)|+|V(G_i)|$, where the additional $|V(G_i)|$ rays of $S_{d'}$ are used to make the subgraphs representing the central clique pairwise incomparable. \end{proof}

 More generally, a $T$-graph $G$ is the intersection graph of connected subtrees of a suitable subdivision $T'$ of a fixed tree $T$.
-In such a representation, the path between any pair of branching nodes of $T'$ defines an induced interval subgraph of $G$, and each branching node of $T'$ defines a clique of $G$ which can again be assumed maximal in $G$, and which we call a \emph{branching clique} of the representation. $S_d$-graphs are $T$-graphs for a tree $T$ with only one branching node, and $T$-graphs are also chordal.
+In such a representation, the path between any pair of branching nodes of $T'$ (i.e., nodes of degree at least~$3$) defines an induced interval subgraph of $G$, and each branching node of $T'$ defines a clique of $G$ which can again be assumed maximal in $G$. $S_d$-graphs are $T$-graphs for a tree $T$ with only one branching node, and $T$-graphs are also chordal.
 While $S_d$-graphs can be recognized in polynomial time for an arbitrary $d$ \cite{zemanWG}, the recognition problem for $T$-graphs is NP-complete when $T$ is on the input \cite{KLAVIK201585}.

-In \cite{zemanWG}, Chaplick et al. proved that a graph $G$ is a $T$-graph for some fixed tree $T$ if and only if there exists a set of maximal cliques $C_1,\dots,C_k$ of $G$ placed on the branching nodes $b_1, \dots, b_k$ of $T$ such that for each $b_i \in T$, the maximal clique $C_i$ placed on $b_i$ and the connected components of $G-(C_1 \cup \dots \cup C_k)$ placed on incident edges to $b_i$ is an $S_d$-graph with $d=deg(b_i)$.
-Using this characterization, they showed that $T$-graphs can be recognized in \textbf{XP}-time by checking all assignments of maximal cliques to the branching nodes of $T$ by brute-force.
+In \cite{zemanWG}, Chaplick et al. proved that a graph $G$ is a $T$-graph for some fixed tree $T$ if and only if there exists a set of maximal cliques $C_1,\dots,C_k$ of $G$ placed on the branching nodes $b_1, \dots, b_k$ of $T$ such that, for each $b_i$, the induced subgraph formed by the maximal clique $C_i$ placed on $b_i$ and a selection of the connected components of $G-(C_1 \cup \dots \cup C_k)$ is an $S_d$-graph with $d=deg(b_i)$ and with additional restrictions detailed in~\cite{zemanWG}.
+Using this characterization, they showed that $T$-graphs can be recognized in \textbf{XP}-time with respect to $|V(T)|$ by checking all assignments of maximal cliques to the branching nodes of $T$ by brute-force.